Dr. Althea Jelly Seal Repair Mask

 Having moisturized skin helps improve the skin barrier.
 Your skin barrier helps protect against irritants and bacteria.

-Learn more about Polyglycerin-3Carbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Polyglycerin-3Carbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.